-We currently have an XXX Watt solar (photovoltaic) power system, connected to 10 batteries.
+We currently have an 11 kilowatt-hour (kWh) solar (photovoltaic) power system, connected to 10 batteries.
 This system was recently updated in November 2013.

 To minimize our environmental footprint, we mainly use power during the day; this means energy is coming directly from the solar panels and not from our batteries which are environmentally unfriendly.
 On sunny days (which is the majority of the year) volunteers have an average of 4 hours of charge time per day and more on the weekends.

 We also use a submersible solar pump to fill our water tower.
 The water is then gravity fed throughout the community.